cj-hilder/ble-hr-tool/README.md

 The app implements this by monitoring your live heart rate via a Bluetooth HR monitor and alerting you — with sound and vibration — when your heart rate crosses into or out of threshold zones, allowing you to follow strict pacing without having to watch the screen continuously.

 This app is intended to help you visualise what your heart is doing and help you pace yourself during exercise.
 It is not a complete *one-stop shop* for dysautonomia recovery.
 You must understand your diagnosis, be aware of your symptoms, and know how to track and pace your progress.
-Do not blindly follow the app, but be aware of your symptoms and be ready to hit the reset button or end the session if needed.
-Settings can be adjusted mid-session.
+Do not blindly follow the app, but be aware of your symptoms and be ready to adjust the settings, hit the reset button, or end the session if needed.

 ---